rickwysocki/littleGhost/README.md

-ng point want to do extensive design wor# Little Ghost - Hugo Theme
+# Little Ghost - Hugo Theme

 Little Ghost is a simple but extensible Hugo theme built with Tailwind.css.
 It is primarily designed for blogs and portfolio websites.
 I designed it to give folks an easy and aesthetically pleasing kick-start to their Hugo sites.